Ferlab-Ste-Justine/terraform-openstack-mongodb-security-groups/README.md

 The module takes the following variables as input:

-- namespace: Namespace to differenciate the security group names across etcd clusters.
+- **namespace**: Namespace to differenciate the security group names across etcd clusters.
 The generated security groups will have the following names:

 ```
-mongodb-replicaset-member-<namespace>
+<namespace>-mongodb-member
-mongodb-client-<namespace>
+<namespace>-mongodb-client
-mongodb-bastion-<namespace>
+<namespace>-mongodb-bastion
 ```

 ## Output